cs160-berkeley/prog-02-represent-caseynguyen/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used CS160 staff for sample code.
+* Hat tip to anyone who's code was used CS160 staff for sample code and elimiz from stackoverflow
 * Any other support